earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-4/in-class/2016-12-06-spatial01-intro-vector-data-R.md

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

-You will need a computer with internet access to complete this lesson.
+You will need a computer with internet access to complete this lesson and the data for week 4 of the course.

-If you have not already downloaded the week 3 data, please do so now.
 [<i class="fa fa-download" aria-hidden="true"></i> Download Week 3 Data (~250 MB)](https://ndownloader.figshare.com/files/7446715){:data-proofer-ignore='' .btn }

 </div>